msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

 many beads it should contain.

-To let the user choose the length, try replacing the ``300`` in ac-TG-input-example_ with:
+To let the user choose the length, try replacing the ``300`` in ac-TG-input_ with:

     ``input( "Enter a length (in pixels): " )``

 .. shortanswer:: sa-type-error

-    What happens when you run the program in ac-TG-input-example_ after making the suggested replacement?
+    What happens when you run the program in ac-TG-input_ after making the suggested replacement?

 See if you are can find answers to the following questions by reading what